home-assistant/developers.home-assistant/docs/supervisor/development.md

 3. Click File->Open Folder-> type `~/supervisor`
 4. Visual Studio Code will offer to reopen in Dev Container after it has loaded Supervisor.
 When offered Dev Container in the lower right corner, click it to open dev container.
 If you were not presented this option, verify Docker Extension is installed then close Visual Studio Code and reopen with the `code` command above.
 When working in Dev Container, you will see "Dev Container: Supervisor dev" in the lower left corner of Visual Studio Code.
 5. Press F1, select Tasks: Run Task, and Update Supervisor Panel
-6. Open a new terminal within the Dev Container enabled Visual Studio Code and type `sudo update-alternatives --set iptables /usr/sbin/iptables-legacy; dockerd` to start the docker daemon within the Dev Container.
+6. Within the Dev Container enabled Visual Studio Code, select menu option Terminal->New Terminal, then run the command `sudo update-alternatives --set iptables /usr/sbin/iptables-legacy; dockerd` to start the docker daemon within the Dev Container.
 7. Press F1, select Tasks: Run Task, and Run Supervisor
+8. Observe Home Assistant Observer at http://localhost:4357/
+9. Observe Home Assistnat at http://localhost:9123/

+At this point, you can press F5 to begin debugging.
+Try setting a line break within `supervisor/utils.py` and then visit the Home Assistant add-ons page to verify proper operation.

 :::info
 If you chose to place your source outside of WSL within Windows, be aware that you cannot open it with the File Chooser without sacrificing your dev container.
 In order to access a windows folder, you must type a folder name using this format `/mnt/<drive>/path-to/project`. eg. `C:\Users\example\project` becomes `/mnt/c/Users/example/project`.